 Trauma centers are specialized hospital emergency departments with highly trained doctors, nurses and other staff who specialize in emergency medicine, crisis response and are available 24 hours a day.
 Specialists are on-call around the clock for emergency consultation and care, special procedures and surgery.

 Every effort is made to treat patients as quickly as possible upon arrival.
-Here is what you can expect when you visit:
+Here's what to expect when you visit:

 When you arrive, you will check in with registration and our greeter, who is a medical-surgical technician.
 They will sign you in and escort you to triage.
 Triage is the French word for "to sort."
 Patients are treated by the level of their injury or illness, not on a first-come, first-served basis.
 The triage nurse determines who should be seen in what order.
 Emergent patients, the most serious, are seen immediately—a person experiencing a heart attack, for example.
 Non-urgent patients may be directed to Flex Care where our goal is to get you in and out as quickly as possible.